AEC Pop and Jazz Platform meeting 2023

 Opening gateways to working life, international connections and artistry”

 This year’s theme came up during a brainstorming with the colleagues of St. Louis College of Music and our preparatory working group.
 We were wondering which themes would still be relevant after all the turmoil of the passed Covid period and with all the uncertainties ahead?
 Contrary to what one might expect the working life of musicians has gone into overdrive after all the restrictive bans have been lifted.
-All over Europe the gigs and tours have been starting up again and audiences are happy to go out and enjoy concerts and live music at the many festivals and venues.
+All over Europe the gigs and tours had been starting up again and audiences were happy to go out and enjoy concerts and live music at the many festivals and venues.
 Many of us had the opportunity to go ‘back to business’ and many of us used our ingenuity to branch out to other sources of income.

 Because… let’s not oversimplify this returning ‘back to business’…

 Due to the pandemic, we all had to review our lives as creators, musicians, entrepreneurs – and above all – humans.
 We all know that dealing with uncertainty is a much-needed competency.
 Following your dream to become the best performer is still valid and even needed to pursue a career in the arts.
 You need stamina and self-belief, an open mind and cleverness, and a rocksteady sense of belonging to want to build a meaningful career in music.
-As educators, we need some real talk about our curricula and take a hard look at what it means to go out there in the world to create such a career.
+As educators, we needed some real talk about our curricula and take a hard look at what it means to go out there in the world to create such a career.
 The profile of musicians has changed dramatically, and the question is if conservatoires and educational programs can keep up with this unknown future.
-Do we, as educators, have what it takes ‘learn and teach it’?
+Do we, as educators, have what it takes to ‘learn and teach it’?

 Thank You!